yiisoft/yii2/docs/guide/caching-data.md

 ### Supported Cache Storage <span id="supported-cache-storage"></span>

-Yii supports a wide range of cache storage.
+Yii supports a wide range of cache handlers.
 The following is a summary:

 * [[yii\caching\ApcCache]]: uses PHP [APC](http://php.net/manual/en/book.apc.php) extension.
 This option can be considered as the fastest one when dealing with cache for a centralized thick application (e.g. one